 Above Ground Tanks

-The above-ground tanks are large-capacity tanks ranging from 125 to over 2000 gallons.
+The above-ground tanks are large-capacity tanks ranging from 100 to 500 and over 2000 gallons.
 The standard requirement is to have these tanks installed some inches above the ground and anchored on a cement platform or wood blocks.

 Additionally, you should only order them from certified and compliant sellers.
+Needless to say, there are things you should consider when choosing a propane delivery company.
 Others are standard propane connectors and fittings such as valves, regulators, and gauges.